metagn/metagn/README.md

   - [sliceutils](https://github.com/metagn/sliceutils), some abstractions on slices + tuple slicing
   - [spread](https://github.com/metagn/spread), a macro for spreading a block of arguments into a routine call or collection literal
   - [variantsugar](https://github.com/metagn/variantsugar), macros mainly meant for object variants that interface directly with existing types

+Links:

+* [Codewars](https://www.codewars.com/users/metagn) (only use it when bored but somehow racked up a lot of points)